gaslight/posts/posts/2013-06-14-an-autosave-pattern-for-ember-and-ember-data.md

 Let's tackle the "too many saves" problem first.
 Ideally we want to save the user's data at some logical time.
 In many applications saving happens when a form is submitted or when a field blurs.
 However handling all of the cases where we want to save can get a little finicky.
-The built-in Ember controls work very reliably for updating model attributes and when I started extending these views to handle events where the user would want to save (e.g. focusOut, change) I ran into some edge cases where the events would not fire.
-For instance, when using the back button after editing a field I found that the change event would not fire.
+On their own, the built-in Ember controls work very reliably for updating model attributes.
+When I started extending these views to handle events where the user would want to save (e.g. focusOut, change) I ran into some edge cases where the events would not fire.
+For instance, when using the back button after editing a field I found that the change event would not fire on a field with focus.

 In any event we also want to handle the case where a user is editing a lot of text in a textarea and wants to save their work as they go.
 We want to save when